anselm/blox/IDEAS.md

 			AND ALSO pass the parent blox and the behavior as arguments AND userland functions that are naked - declared directly in the documents - I can bind(parentbehavior) on

+# XR SUPPORT?

+	- not clear why it is not working

+# gltf load consolidation to avoid duplicate loads

+# move the demos apart and make as separate files with links to source

 # documentation

 	- document examples of events better; i did this a bit